Conzel/blowtorch/docs/index.rst

 models.
 You can train the Python model as you prefer, and Blowtorch can be run again to share the weights to Rust.

-An example application built with a predecessor of Blowtorch is [ZipNet](https://conzel.github.io/zipnet/), which is a neural-network based compression algorithm run entirely in the browser.
+An example application built with a predecessor of Blowtorch is `ZipNet <https://conzel.github.io/zipnet/>`__, which is a neural-network based compression algorithm run entirely in the browser.
 We built Blowtorch as we could not find any easily extensible machine learning frameworks that could be compiled to WebAssembly.